 If you have club foot, you may be eligible for Social Security Disability benefits depending upon the severity of your condition.
-Club foot is a fairly common birth defect which results in the foot being twisted inward and down.
+Club foot is a fairly common birth defect that results in the foot being twisted inward and down.
 Half of those with club foot have both feet affected by the condition.

 Club foot can affect your ability to stand, walk, maintain balance, and perform other essential functions.
 You may even suffer from motion limitations and severe pain for years following successful treatments.
 If your club foot is not properly treated, it can worsen over time and cause significant disability.
 Regardless of whether your condition has been treated, it can still be disabling.